biancajemsten/project-4-wdi/README.md

 ---

 #### Overview
-CheckIt is an application that allows users to organize an event and suggest times slots to its chosen invitees.
+CheckIt is an application that allows users to organize an event and suggest time slots to its chosen invitees.
 Users invited to the event receive a push notification and can then vote on the most suitable time slots for them.
 Given the votes, the organizer can then set a final time which attendees are notified of via text message.

 #### Before using the app